Important Updates - Openreach Stop Sell Plans

 TalkTalk Wholesale Services will support Partners with transitioning their customers to an all-IP future by providing a single line PSTN VoIP solution.
-Testing of this solution has begun and it will rolled out in Phases during 2022.
+Testing of this solution has begun and it will be rolled out in Phases during 2022.

-If you would like to be onboarded for Managed or Wholesale (Layer 2) FTTP services please contact your Account Manager.
+If you would like to be onboarded for Managed or Wholesale (Layer 2) FTTP services, please contact your Account Manager.

 TalkTalk Wholesale Services Availability Checkers

-All current TalkTalk Availability Checkers (Portals and APIs) will show the correct product availability on stop sell exchanges and advise where copper-based products are no longer available due to stop sell
+All current TalkTalk Availability Checkers (Portals and APIs) will show the correct product availability on Stop Sell exchanges and advise where copper-based products are no longer available due to stop sell.

 The latest version of the Network Product Availability Checker (NPAC v47) includes additional stop sell information related to the exchange.
-This is available via the TalkTalk Portal or via API.
+This is available via the TalkTalk Portal or via an API.

 Critical National Infrastructure (CNI) is of key importance